Azure-Samples/apim-devportal-identity-delegation/ReadMe.md

 3. Go to Azure portal home page and search for Azure AD.
 Select Azure Active Directory.
 4. Click on the Enterprise applications tab and search for your app registration.
 Select it.
 5. In the Enterprise Application's overview page, you will find the "Object ID" field.
 This is the object ID of the associated service principal.
 This matches to the `APPR_SP_OID` key in the `.env` file.

+### Deploy Azure resources
+- Run the following command to deploy the Azure resources:
+    ```bash
+    make deploy
+    ```
+- This will deploy the following resources:
+    - Azure Container Registry
+    - Azure APIM instance
+    - Azure App Service Plan
+    - Azure Web App
+- This will also give the following permissions:
+    - Azure Web App `ACRPull` role access to the Azure Container Registry.
+    - Azure Web App `Contributor` role access to the Azure APIM instance.
+This is for creating users in the APIM instance.
+- Run `make buildimage` and `make pushimage` to build and push the docker image to the Azure Container Registry with the following .env variables:
+    - `ACR_NAME`
+    - `ACR_REPO_NAME`
+    - `IMAGE_TAG`